 When you repair the voice coil at home, there is still a risk that assembled speakers will not sound exactly as the new one or sounds can be distorted.

 However, when your speaker has damaged cone or surroundings, repairing or replacing them is relatively easy and can be done at home.
 If you would like to find out how to fix a cracked speaker cone, check out this article about repairing the damaged speaker’s cone.

 How to fix car speakers crackling?

-Listening to the excellent quality of the music while driving is the best form of relaxation while driving a car.
+Listening to excellent quality music while driving is the best form of relaxation while driving a car.
 However, we cannot altogether remove the risk of speakers starting crackling.

 There are so many causes that can create this issue, but there are several simple steps that can significantly reduce the probability of crackling car speakers at low or high volumes.

 Look for mechanical damage in the shielding, corrosion, or general wear.
-It happens that over time, speaker wires get loose, so make sure all connections are stable.
-Cables connections are especially crucial for subwoofers, where strong vibrations can cause connections to become loose.
+It happens that over time, speaker cables get loose, so make sure all connections are stable.
+Cable connections are especially crucial for subwoofers, where strong vibrations can cause connections to become loose.

 Correctly set filters will eliminate too much bass coming to the door speakers that could cause distortion.
 Most car speakers are not designed for strong and deep bass, and forcing low frequencies to these speakers can cause them to overstress and finally damage.
 If you want to have bass, the simplest way is to install the subwoofer and isolate only frequencies over 80Hz to the door speakers.